Find out how much you can afford today

 How much mortgage can I get?

-Lenders usually let you borrow up to between 4.5 and 5 times your salary – although some lend as much as 6 times.
+Lenders usually let you borrow up to 5 times your salary – although some lend as much as 6 times – or even higher for some high earners.

 But lenders must also assess the monthly payment you can afford, after considering your outgoings as well as your income.
 This is called an affordability assessment.